 We ask that you arrive promptly but not early for your appointment time.
 We have no seating in the reception area, and we are not encouraging people to wait in the clinic at present. we will meet you at the front door at your appointment time.

 On arrival we will ask you to read the screening questions and ask you to sign them.

 We will take your temperature with a contactless thermometer and you will be invited to clean your hands with alcohol hand cleanser.

-We ask that you wear a facemask if you have one. if you do not have one, you may purchase one from us for £1.00.
+We ask that you wear a facemask if you have one. if you do not have one, you may purchase one from us for £1.00 (donated to cancer research)

 We will be sitting more than 2 Meters apart for the initial part of the consultation.

 We are being asked to limit the face to face (hands-on treatment) time.

 However, Nick, Tom and Barry will be wearing PPE - hospital scrubs, disposable gloves and aprons, facemask and a visor (visors are worn on on a case by case risk assessment) to protect you and us.

-Payment can be made by credit card (contactless or we will supply a disposable barrier for you to enter your PIN).
-Or, if you prefer you can pay by bank transfer.
+Payment can be made by credit card, cheque, cash, or, if you prefer you can pay by bank transfer.

 There will be a gap of 30 minutes between patients so that there is no overlap, and to allow for stringent cleaning/sanitising and airing of the treatment room.